 The penalties are as follows:

-The relevant Authorities shall notify the person concerned before imposing the penalty, granting him the right to report/submit information requested within five business days from on the day of notification.
+The relevant Authorities shall notify the person concerned before imposing the penalty, granting him the right to report/submit information requested within fifteen business days from on the day of notification.

 Where the person concerned does not pay the penalty imposed, or continues the infringement, the penalty may be increased up to the maximum amount of EUR 20,000.